Surfy567/blue-green-todo-api/README.md

-# Blue Green ToDo API
+# Blue-Green CI/CD with GitHub Actions & Docker Compose

 ## Overview

-This repository contains a simple Node.js To-Do API application configured for Blue-Green deployment using Docker and GitHub Actions.
-The project demonstrates a fully automated CI/CD pipeline with zero downtime deployment on a self-hosted runner.
+This project implements a simple CI/CD pipeline using GitHub Actions to deploy a Node.js To-Do API using Docker Compose.
+It sets up a basic blue-green deployment structure using two app containers (todo-blue and todo-green) behind an Nginx reverse proxy (todo-proxy).

-The Blue-Green deployment strategy ensures that new versions of the application can be released safely by switching traffic between two identical environments (**blue** and **green**), minimizing risks and downtime.
+Currently, automatic switching between environments and health checks are **not yet implemented**.
+All containers are rebuilt and restarted on every deployment.

 ## Features